 Integrys Energy integrates energy activities in the Windy City and surrounding areas.
 The energy holding company owns six regulated utilities: Michigan Gas Utilities Corp.
 (169,000 gas customers), Minnesota Energy Resources Corp.
 (216,000 gas customers), North Shore Gas Company (159,000 customers in northern Chicago), Peoples Gas Light and Coke Company (831,000 natural gas customers in Chicago), Wisconsin Public Service (445,000 electric customers and 323,000 natural gas customers in Wisconsin and Michigan), and Upper Peninsula Power (52,000 electricity customers).
-The company's nonregulated subsidiary, Integrys Energy Services, (sold to Constellation in 2014) provided retail energy supply and services.
+The company was acquired by Wisconsin Energy Corporation (now WEC) in 2015.

 Integrys Energy operates in a handful of business segments: Natural gas utility; electric utility; and a 34% stake in American Transmission Company (ATC, an electric transmission firm which operates in Illinois, Michigan, Minnesota, and Wisconsin).